McModknower/McModknower.github.io/minecraft/crash-database.md

 - [Crash Assistant](https://modrinth.com/mod/crash-assistant) (mod that can help you with reading and sharing logs) [Alternative Curseforge link](https://www.curseforge.com/minecraft/mc-mods/crash-assistant)
 - [MultiMc FAQ](https://github.com/MultiMC/Launcher/wiki/FAQ) (useful for basic trubleshooting like having the wrong java version)
-- [superpowers04's recommendations & co](https://github.com/superpowers04/superpowers04/wiki/mc-info) (I still have to read through them, I will add a description later)
+- [superpowers04's recommendations & co](https://github.com/superpowers04/superpowers04/wiki/mc-info) (What mods to use, what mods/"launchers"/... to avoid)
 - [Modded Minecraft Discord](https://discord.gg/moddedmc) and the [r/feedthebeast](https://www.reddit.com/r/feedthebeast/) subreddit it is affiliated with. (good for asking for help with your problems)
 - [My own link collection](../where-do-i-find) (a lot of discords, and some other stuff)